-MFT 533 History and Foundations of MFT (3 hours)
+MFT 533 History & Foundations of MFT (3 hours)

-This course serves as an overview to the field of Marriage and Family Therapy and is designed to help students understand systems theory and the history and development of first-generation family therapies.
+This course serves as an overview to the field of marriage and family therapy and is designed to help students understand systems theory and the history and development of first generation family therapies.
 The emergence of specific approaches such as intergenerational models, marital and couples counseling, and sex therapy is discussed.
-It identifies leading figures in history and key influences in the field of Marriage and Family Therapy.
+It identifies leading figures in history and key influences in the field of marriage and family therapy.
 Prerequisite: None

-MFT 543 Foundational Skills for Counseling and MFT (3 hours)
+MFT 543 Foundational Skills for Counseling & MFT (3 hours)

 This skills-based course focuses on basic counseling skills and techniques for working with individuals, couples, and families.
 Using role plays, students facilitate a counseling session, demonstrate micro-skills, and practice interpersonal effectiveness.
 This course is a hybrid course requiring online work and an intensive weekend spent on campus with hands-on training.
-Prerequisite: None (Requires residency weekend - attendance mandatory)
+Prerequisite: None

-MFT 553 Psychopathology and Diagnosis (3 hours)
+MFT 553 Psychopathology & Diagnosis (3 hours)

-This course examines the etiology of psychopathology, the recognition and categorization of dysfunctional psychological, emotional, and relational patterns, and the application of diagnostic criteria as specified by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5TR).
+This course examines the etiology of psychopathology, the recognition and categorization of dysfunctional psychological, emotional and relational patterns, and the application of diagnostic criteria as specified by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 The course includes a critique of individual pathology from a systemic perspective.
 Prerequisite: None

-MFT 563 Multiculturalism and Diversity (3 hours)
+MFT 563 Multiculturalism & Diversity (3 hours)

-This course examines the social and cultural foundations of behavior manifested in social systems, individuals, and diverse groups.
+This course examines social and cultural foundations of behavior manifested in social systems, individuals, and diverse groups.
 Students are challenged to increase self-awareness, pursue understanding, and provide culturally sensitive therapy to all populations.
 Prerequisite: None

-MFT 583 Research and Evaluation (3 hours)
+MFT 583 Research & Evaluation (3 hours)

-This course provides an overview of research methods, data collection and analysis, and reporting of results in the counseling and Marriage and Family Therapy literature.
+This course provides an overview of research methods, data collection and analysis, and reporting of results in the counseling and marriage and family therapy literature.
 Attention is given to the scholarly conducting of research, appropriate analysis, and critiques of research reports.
 In addition, program evaluation methods are reviewed.
 Prerequisite: None

-MFT 593 Spirituality in Marriage and Family (3 hours)
+MFT 593 Spirituality in Marriage & Family (3 hours)